-• Indicate the call topic to which your proposal relates, and explain how your proposal addresses the specific challenge and scope of that topic, meet all key objectives as set out in the topic text.
+Indicate the call topic to which your proposal relates, and explain how your proposal addresses the specific challenge and scope of that topic, meet all key objectives as set out in the topic text.

-1.3 Concept and approach, quality of the coordination and support measures
+1.3 Concept and approach

 - Describe and explain the overall concept underpinning the project.
 Describe the main ideas, models or assumptions involved.
-Identify any trans-disciplinary considerations. - Describe the positioning of the project e.g the unmet medical need addressed, where it is situated in the medicines development cycle (from early discovery to access), the contribution to the IMI2 objectives; - Describe any national or international research and innovation as well as coordination and support activities which will be linked with the project, especially where the outputs from these will feed into the project; - Describe and explain the overall approach and methodology, distinguishing, as appropriate, coordination and support activities.
-Describe how the necessary expertise have been mobilised to achieve the objectives of topic and to ensure engagement of all relevant key stakeholders and to complement the industry consortium.
-Where relevant, describe how sex and/or gender analysis is taken into account in the project's content. - Please note that this question does not refer to gender balance in the teams in charge of carrying out the project but to the content of the planned research and innovation activities.
-Sex and gender analysis refers to biological characteristics and social/cultural factors respectively.
-For guidance on methods of sex / gender analysis and the issues to be taken into account, please refer to: http://ec.europa.eu/research/swafs/gendered-innovations/index_en.cfm?pg=home
+Identify any trans-disciplinary considerations.
+Describe the positioning of the project e.g the unmet medical need addressed, where it is situated in the medicines development cycle (from early discovery to access), the contribution to the IMI2 objectives; - Describe any national or international research and innovation activities which will be linked with the project, especially where the outputs from these will feed into the project; - Describe and explain the overall approach and methodology, distinguishing, as appropriate, activities indicated in the relevant section of the IMI2 JU Annual Work Plan, e.g. for research, demonstration, piloting, first market replication, etc. Describe how the necessary expertise have been mobilised to achieve the objectives of the topic, to ensure engagement of all relevant key stakeholders and to complement the industry consortium.
+Where relevant, describe how sex and/or gender analysis is taken into account in the project's content.
+When relevant elaborate on any ethics strategy that may be linked to the credibility of the proposed approach. - ▲ Sex and gender refer to biological characteristics and social/cultural factors respectively.
+For guidance on methods of sex / gender analysis and the issues to be taken into account, please refer to http://ec.europa.eu/research/science-society/gendered-innovations/index_en.cfm